hopestar/hopestar.github.com/_posts/2012-9-25-nginx-utf.md

 title: nginx how to support chinese
 ---

-firstly ,promise the linux lang is UTF-8
+- 1,firstly ,promise the linux lang is UTF-8

 env|grep LANG